gzuliani/solarmon/README.md

 ### Output devices

 Output devices are used to publish the data acquired from the pool of input devices.
-Output devices have a `write` method that expects a list of (`Device`, `readings`) tuples where `readings` is a list that contains the values of the registers of the device or `None` if a particular parameter was not acquired.
+Output devices have a `write` method that expects a list of `Samples`.
+A `Sample` is an object that contains a reference to a `Device` (in the `device` member) and a set of readings in the `values` member. `values` is a list that contains the values of the registers of the device.
+A value of `None` indicates that the value of that particular register could not be acquired.

 ### Main program